 Tables are a fairly new core feature WordPress.
 Until recently, tables could only be created with the help of plugins, the best being the widely used TablePress.

 Then along came Gutenberg, the new WordPress editing tool that is based on “blocks” instead of the previous single text-based editing area.
 Each paragraph became a separate block.

 Not only that, the blocks have diversified into a multitude of different functions that keep being added to with each new update of the WordPress core system.

 One of these blocks allows users to adds a table to their page or post.
 Let’s see how it works.

 Start by choosing a new block.
 On your page editing screen, Click on the button at the top left of your screen, coloured blue in this example:

 When the options screen opens, choose Table by clicking on its icon:

-You will be asked how many columns and rows you want.
-You can edit this later.
+Choose how many columns and rows you want.
+You can edit this later if you need to.

 Here are two versions of the same table, plain and with stripes and a coloured background:

 A good theme designer can make these tables look even better!
 See what it’s like to work with us or contact us for a quote.